pearcej/cppds/_sources/Introduction/GettingStartedwithData.rst

 Built-in Atomic Data Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-C++ requires the users specify the specific data type of each variable
-before it is used.
+C++ requires users to specify the data type of each variable before it is used..
 The primary C++ built-in atomic data types are: integer (``int``),
 floating point (``float``), double precision floating point (``double``),
 Boolean (``bool``), and character (``char``).
 There is also a special